What are the routes?

 Obliteride is a ride, not a race and safety is our number one priority.

-All registered adult riders, plus one guest, are invited to attend the kickoff party on Friday, August 12 for FREE.
-Adult registered riders also have the opportunity to pre-purchase up to two (2) additional tickets (at $100 each) for the kickoff party prior to Obliteride weekend.
-Additional tickets must by purchased by July 30, 2016.
+All registered adult riders, plus one guest, are invited to attend the kickoff party on Friday, August 11 for FREE.
+Adult registered riders also have the opportunity to pre-purchase additional tickets (at $100 each) for the kickoff party prior to Obliteride weekend.
+Additional tickets must by purchased by July 30, 2017.

 Are minors/kids invited to the Friday night kickoff party?

 Minors are welcome to join as the guest of a registered adult rider.
-Each registered adult rider is invited to bring one guest and has the opportunity to purchase two additional tickets at $100 each.
-Additional tickets will be available to purchase in May 2016; adult riders will receive email communications with options to purchase these tickets.
+Each registered adult rider is invited to bring one guest and has the opportunity to purchase two additional tickets at $100 each or $50 each for kids 13 and under.
+Additional tickets will be available to purchase in May 2017; adult riders will receive email communications with options to purchase these tickets.

 What if I want to ride, but can't cover the registration fee?